tobiasbriones/blog/swe/dev/java/javafx/design/effect/building-slides-from-screenshots-app-in-javafx/overriding-hash-code-and-equals-in-a-record-with-an-image-field/index.md

 # Overriding Hash Code and Equals in a Record with an Image Field

+Java Records have several built-in implementations, so some ask when you should override that default behavior which is a situation I recently came across when dealing with GUI and binary image files, so I found an opportunity to write about this topic.

 ## Example Case

 This idea relates to when I was developing a JavaFX app that receives images via